 One can implement many of the common power-supply sequencing methods using the SS/TR, EN, and PWRGD pins.
-Implementation of the sequential method uses an open-drain or open-collector output of the power-on-reset pin of another device.
+Implementation of the sequential method can be by using an open-drain or open-collector output of the power-on-reset pin of another device.
 Figure 23 shows the sequential method.
-Couple the power-good to the EN pin on the TPS54388C-Q1 device to enable the second power supply once the primary supply reaches regulation.
+Coupling power-good to the EN pin on the TPS57114C-Q1 device enables the second power supply once the primary supply reaches regulation.

 One can accomplish ratiometric start-up by connecting the SS/TR pins together.
 The regulator outputs ramp up and reach regulation at the same time.
 When calculating the slow-start time, double the pullup current source in Equation 4.
-Figure 25 shows the ratiometric method.
+Figure 25 illustrates the ratiometric method.